-Indian River subregional basin includes one segment, Silver Brook (CT5306-01_01), impaired for aquatic life use assessed aquatic invertebrates.
-This segment was assessed by Connecticut Department ofEnergy and Environmental Protection
+Southeast The Shoreline sub-regional basin includes one segment, consisting of the entire length of Fenger Brook, impaired for aquatic life use assessed by aquatic invertebrates.
+This segment was assessed by Connecticut

-(CT DEEP) and included in the CT 2012 303(d) list of impaired waterbodies.
+Department of Energy and Environmental Protection (CT DEEP) and included in the CT 2012 303(d) list of impaired waterbodies.
 Some segments in the watershed were currently unassessed as of the writing of this document.
-This does not signify that no concerns exist in those segments, rather it is an indication that there are not current data to evaluate the segments as part of an assessment process.
+This does not signify that no concerns exist with those segments, rather it is an indication that there are not current data to evaluate the segments as part of an assessment process.
 An excerpt of the 2012 Integrated Water Quality Report is included in Table 1.